Course Extension or Retention Process

 Subject Specific Retention Process: Individualized K-9 Students

-6. The RA and LS RA come to agreement and request an exemption from their Divisional Director who consults the Academic Head of School for final approval.
+- The RA and LS RA come to agreement and request an exemption from their Divisional Director who consults the Head of Schools for final approval.

 Subject Specific Retention Process: Online Courses Grades 5-12